angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 sign, but at this point he'd been Azcanta-ing for 6+ turns and I'm sure his hand was well stocked.
 We go to time and on turn 0 of turns, I'm dead on board to Clique, so I make move.
-With 2 Bauble on board, if the top 2 cards of my deck are Burning Wishes, I have an ouside shot at winning if he somehow only has a couple counterspells.
+With 2 Bauble on board, if the top 2 cards of my deck are Burning Wishes, I have an outside shot at winning if he somehow only has a couple counterspells.
 I play out a couple LEDs I'd picked up, then ritual into Doomsday.
 It gets countered.
 I crack my LEDs and then draw with a Bauble.
 I peel a Wish, but it gets countered.
 I crack the other Bauble but it just draws me a